 We are a lender-finder service that could potentially point you in the right direction.

 Over time, we have built up a strong network of trusted credit providers.
-Moreover, these lenders may be able to offer personal loans for consumers with all sorts of credit histories.
+Moreover, these lenders may be able to offer fast money loans for consumers with all sorts of credit histories.
 Additionally, our lenders could potentially offer up to $10,000!

 Monzi, in short, saves you the hassle of applying with multiple different lenders online.
 Instead, lodge one application on our website, and we’ll try our best to match you with a potential credit provider.